 ForrestBrown helped the competent professionals prepare for meetings with HMRC and supported them in drafting technical project descriptions that accurately reflected their projects.
 This work led to constructive conversations that offered the tax authority what it required.
 Both enquiries, Allison reports, concluded successfully.

 After the enquiries closed, Allison decided to keep working with ForrestBrown on future claims.
 “One of the clients who had faced enquiry were doing another claim this year, so we decided to prepare this claim in partnership with ForrestBrown.”

-Freestone Jacobs understood the importance of getting the client’s next claim right and, as a firm that prioritises client service, it made sense to offer this client the right mix of expertise by partnering with ForrestBrown.
+Freestone Jacobs understood the importance of obtaining and covering the technical aspects of the client’s R&D work in an effective way and, as a firm that prioritises client service, it made sense to offer this client the right mix of expertise by partnering with ForrestBrown.

 “We’re working with ForrestBrown to support the business in identifying the projects that qualify, particularly in identifying project boundaries accurately, and we’re taking care of the tax side of things,” Allison explains, “the idea is that by bringing ForrestBrown in early, we can reduce the risk of an HMRC enquiry altogether”.